6 Sure-Fire Ways to Make Your Real Estate Agent Crazy

-I truly appreciate the trust and confidence that they have in me to help them make good decisions for their family when it comes to buying or selling a home.
-Buying or selling a home is one of the most stressful major life changes that a person will ever go through, and military families experience it many more times than their civilian counterparts.
+I truly appreciate the trust and confidence that they have in me to help them make good decisions for their family when it comes to buying or selling a home, which is one of the most stressful major life changes that a person will ever go through.
+Military families experience this change many more times than their civilian counterparts.

 As a REALTOR® who works primarily with military families, I witness the stress and frustration of tight timelines on a daily basis.
 Some days, I’m pretty sure I’m a part-time unlicensed counselor, but helping families work through the difficult details is my favorite part of the job.

 That said, I don’t love every part of my job.
 Sometimes, my clients drive me just a little bit bonkers!